-Let’s look at six quick tips you can smarten your website with, especially by boosting up its speed for an ultimate user experience and performance.
+Well, all this questions will be answered if we look at these six quick tips you can smarten your website with, especially by boosting up its speed for an ultimate user experience and performance.

 CDN, the wide network of servers significantly reduces the distance between server and the user, and therefore minimizes the delays in web page load speed.